MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/well-architected.md

 #### NCCL test initiation

 To initiate these tests within a CycleCloud deployment, connect to the scheduler node via SSH and access a GPU-equipped compute node.
-Clone the CycleCloud Git repository for NCCL tests, navigate to the `nccl-tests` directory, and create a host file listing the nodes for testing.
-Obtain the scheduler node’s IP address from CycleCloud’s web app or use a default IP like 10.50.0.5.
+Clone the Git repository for NCCL tests, navigate to the `nccl-tests` directory, and create a host file listing the nodes for testing.
+Obtain the scheduler node’s IP address from CycleCloud’s web app.

 ### NCCL test arguments